 Minimalism withstood the move into the New Millennium, and even grew more popular as the subsequent decade wore on.
 Technology experienced rapid advancements, and the facilitation of electrical and internet-based tools became a priority in the home.
 Suddenly, we all needed multiple plugs and sockets for a growing selection of devices we couldn’t be without.

 As living rooms were reserved for slim-line television sets and video games, many homeowners committed themselves to installing a designer kitchen, revamping another, untouched corner of their interior.

 Minimalism still reigns supreme as the décor of choice for many homes in the 2010s, and designer kitchens also remain popular across the board.
 A lot of focus has been applied to splendid lighting, with inspiration drawn from Scandinavia.

 Many properties are built with more bathrooms, and dining rooms are becoming rare, losing out to a preference for extended kitchen areas and breakfast bars.
-And yet, while we’ve come far from the setups of the sixties and seventies, these eras continue to inspire statement items scattered around the home…
+Trends for 2020 include multipurpose spaces sustainable materials and maximalist design, yet, while we’ve come far from the setups of the sixties and seventies, these eras continue to inspire statement items scattered around the home…

 It’s always insightful to look back at décor trends through the ages, and learn how we’ve come to fuse old and new.
 Hartleys Bedrooms draw from classic and contemporary styles to create beautiful spaces for the modern homeowner.
 Visit their Skipton showroom for inspiration, or call 01756 700 471 to book a design consultation.